SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 ### Alert on overflow

-Generate an alert if your world info is greater than the allocated token budget.
+Shows an alert if the activated World Info exceeds the allocated token budget.